jovelsonaguilar/RPA/README.md

  ### Conclusion

  Anyway, I adapted the code and uploaded it in the repository.
+Also, I created /uploaded the empty files that should be delivered.